Two Delta planes collide on taxiway of New York's LaGuardia Airport

 New York — A collision occurred Wednesday night between two Delta Air Lines planes on a taxiway at LaGuardia Airport in New York.

 Endeavor is a Delta subsidiary.
-The Port Authority of New York and New Jersey said in its own statement that the crash occurred just before 10 p.m.
+The Port Authority of New York and New Jersey said in a statement that the crash happened just before 10 p.m.
 Eastern Time.

+The Federal Aviation Administration later said Flight 5047 was taxing to its gate when it struck Flight 5155.
+The FAA said air traffic control instructed Flight 5155 to hold and yield to the other plane.

+It happened at the intersection of Taxiways M and A, the FAA said.

-According to the airline, preliminary information indicates that the wing of Flight 5155 made contact with the fuselage of Flight 5047.
+According to Delta, preliminary information indicates that the wing of Flight 5155 made contact with the fuselage of Flight 5047.

 Endeavor Flight 5155 was carrying 32 people, 28 passengers and four crewmembers, Delta said.
 Endeavor Flight 5047 was carrying 61 people, 57 passengers and 4 crewmembers.